 Unfortunately ferrous sulfate is the most common form of iron you'll find in iron supplements and in iron enriched foods.

-Iron enriched foods can include popular breakfast cereals like cream of wheat, white bread, and white rice.
+Iron enriched foods can include white bread, white rice, and popular breakfast cereals like cream of wheat.

-This type of inorganic iron is also known to destroy vitamin E. Organic iron is not known to destroy your vitamin E
+This type of inorganic iron is known to destroy vitamin E. However, organic iron is not known to destroy your vitamin E.

 Excessive iron can be toxic to your body, so speak to a doctor before taking iron supplements.